Epic (tabletop game)

+The 2nd, 3rd and 4th Editions are still played around the world, using the original rule set or fan-edited ones (see below).

 Gameplay overview

 A standard game of Epic: Armageddon will normally take around two to three hours to play.

-The major difference between Epic and other Games Workshop games is that instead of a player moving and firing all of his forces at once, players take turns moving one or two formations at a time using a variety of different "orders", giving the feeling of a battlefield developing in real-time, and also resulting in a game that is more tactically complex than Warhammer 40,000.
+The major difference between Epic and other Games Workshop games is that instead of a player moving and firing all of their forces at once, players take turns moving one or two formations at a time using a variety of different "orders", giving the feeling of a battlefield developing in real-time, and also resulting in a game that is more tactically complex than Warhammer 40,000.

-The comparatively smaller size of the miniatures also allows players to use many of the larger vehicles and creatures of the Warhammer 40,000 universe, such as Titans and Super-Heavy Tanks, even in small games, whilst also allowing longer ranged weapons such as artillery to be more realistically portrayed.
+The comparatively smaller size of the miniatures also allows players to use many of the larger vehicles and creatures of the Warhammer 40,000 universe, such as Super-Heavy Tanks, Knights, and Titans even in small games, whilst also allowing longer ranged weapons such as artillery to be more realistically portrayed.
+Only recently did Warahammer 40,000 introduce Imperial Knights and Chaos Knights as playable factions; meanwhile Warhammer 40,000-scale Titans are available from Forge World.

-Also of note is the introduction of blast markers: a simple system representing each formations degree of morale and suppression under fire which, again, adds another dimension of realism over some wargames.
+Also of note is the introduction of blast markers: a simple system representing each formation's degree of morale and suppression under fire which, again, adds another dimension of realism over some wargames.

 Epic's rule system incorporates Aircraft as well as ground units, and allows players to utilise many aircraft at once.
 Epic-scale aircraft are also used in the game Aeronautica Imperialis.

 The monetary commitment needed to play Epic can be relatively small when compared with other Games Workshop products.
-Epic is comparable to W40K: Apocalypse in the sense that they both center around larger battlefields with a larger number of troops and vehicles in command, but the monetary investment is much smaller with Epic.
+Epic is comparable to Warhammer 40,000 Apocalypse in the sense that they both center around larger battlefields with a larger number of troops and vehicles in command, but the monetary investment is much smaller with Epic.
 Although Games Workshop and Forge World no longer offer a suitable line of troops and vehicles several companies and a thriving eBay trade have taken their place instead.